-• A list of watch-out ingredients to look for
+• Why edibles can cause problems and ingredients to look for

 Why You Will Love This Guide

-Consuming edibles are a fantastic alternative to smoking weed.
+Consuming edibles is a fantastic alternative to smoking weed.

-Cannabis smoke can wreak havoc on the respiratory system, making edibles a healthier choice, especially with long-term cannabis use.
+Smoke can wreak havoc on the respiratory system, making edibles a healthier choice for many, especially when using cannabis long-term.

-Marijuana edibles are discreet and fun due to their diversity, and they are hugely popular in my Well With Cannabis Community.
+Marijuana edibles are discreet to consume, fun to eat, and hugely popular in my Well With Cannabis Community.

-Unfortunately, they have a downside – they can cause diarrhea in some people!
+Unfortunately, they have a downside – they can cause digestive issues for some people!

 The cannabinoids found in cannabis plants interact with the cannabinoid receptors in the endocannabinoid system inside the human body.